-If you are interested in applying for a voucher, contact the Paducah Section 8 Department, Room 208, City Hall, 300 South 5th Street, Paducah, KY, telephone number (270) 444-8542.
-To download an application, click here.
+If you are interested in applying for a voucher, contact the Paducah Section 8 Department, Room 208, City Hall, 300 South 5th Street, Paducah, KY, at 270-444-8542 or download a Rental Assistance Voucher Program Application.
 The demand for housing assistance often exceeds the limited financial resources available to local housing agencies.
 Consequently, long waiting periods can be common.
 Check with the Section 8 staff for the current approximate wait for a Housing Choice Voucher Regulations are found in 24 CFR Part 982 .

 About the Housing Choice Voucher

 The participant is free to choose any housing that meets the requirements of the program and is not limited to any specific dwelling unit.
 However, the rent must not exceed rents charged for similar unassisted units.
 The rent of each subsidized unit is compared to the rent of two unsubsidized rental units of similar age, neighborhood and condition and cannot be higher than the unsubsidized unit.

 Housing choice vouchers are administered locally by public housing agencies (PHAs).
 In the case of Paducah, the Section 8 Department is the administrating office of the Housing Choice Voucher Program.
 The PHA receives federal funds from the U.S. Department of Housing and Urban Development (HUD) to administer the voucher program.